Comey speaks: Follow live from his Senate hearing at 10 a.m. (ET)

 Trump and Russia: How we got here

-The Russian hackers: The spectre of Russian meddling in the 2016 election has haunted Mr. Trump since last summer, when hackers broke into the Democratic National Committee’s servers and confidential e-mails from the Hillary Clinton campaign were leaked to whistleblower site Wikileaks.
+The Russian hackers: The spectre of Russian meddling in the 2016 election has haunted Mr. Trump since last summer, when it was revealed that hackers broke into the Democratic National Committee’s servers and confidential e-mails from the Hillary Clinton campaign were leaked to whistleblower site Wikileaks.
 The FBI alleged Russians were behind the hacking, and U.S. intelligence agencies concluded that Russia’s President Vladimir Putin ordered the hackings to affect the election’s outcome and weaken confidence in the U.S. political process.

 The Russian connections: The revelations brought renewed scrutiny on the Trump campaign team’s contact with Russian officials, including Moscow’s U.S. ambassador, Sergei Kislyak, both before and after the election.
 During the Obama administration’s last days, Mr. Kislyak was in contact with Mr. Trump’s national security adviser, Michael Flynn, who discussed lifting U.S. sanctions against Russia, and with Mr. Trump’s son-in-law, Jared Kushner, who proposed establishing a secret communications channel between the transition team and Moscow.